ppreshant/flow_cytometry/notes-flowcytometry.md

 - [ ] Equalize processing for Guava vs Sony :: use alias feature to harmonize names to green/red or fluorophores.. `#manually supply the alias vs channel options mapping as a data.frame` in [read.FCS](https://rdrr.io/bioc/flowCore/man/read.FCS.html)

 ## Processing
+- [ ] How to merge replicates of data before taking `summary()` stats, ~median
 - [ ] `R/flowWorkspace` and `python/FlowCal`'s data encoding seems different.
 Seen in S040 graphs - ridgeline/R vs points/Python
-	- why does the `R/flowWorkspace`'s calculation have positive medians vs negative medians for `python/FlowCal`'s median calculation and output -- happens only for a few samples on the lower end -- but needs to be sorted if using data from both sources to label the plot ![[Pasted image 20221006162045.png |1000]]
+	- why does the `R/flowWorkspace`'s calculation have positive medians vs negative medians for `python/FlowCal`'s median calculation but with exact same magnitude.
+This happens only for a few samples on the lower end -- but needs to be sorted if using data from both sources to label the plot ![[Pasted image 20221006162045.png |1000]]
 - [x] (_use ggcyto for plotting, no need to get raw data out_) How to get the raw-data from the cytoset to just plot mean/median _similar to how Lauren Gambill's script does with flow..python_
 - [ ] Break the processing modules into functions that can be called interactively _ex: while figuring out the correct density fraction etc._
 - [x] (_ggcyto is already merging them_) Merge data from biological replicates (_as mentioned in paper_) : ideas [CytoTree](https://rdrr.io/bioc/CytoTree/man/runExprsMerge.html) ; post issue in [flowWorkspace](https://github.com/RGLab/flowWorkspace/issues) or flowCore?